neondatabase/website/content/docs/connect/connect-securely.md

   However, if you are using a language that requires specifying the CA root path, such as C or PHP, you can obtain a bundle of root certificates from the Mozilla CA Certificate program provided by the Curl project.
 You can download the bundle at https://curl.se/docs/caextract.html.
 After downloading the file, you will need to configure your driver to point to the bundle.

-The system root certificate locations listed above may differ depending on the version and distribution the operating system you are using.
-Additionally, some applications may have their own certificate stores, separate from the operating system's default store.
-If you do not find the root certificates in the locations listed above, refer to your operating system or distribution documentation.
+System root certificate locations listed above may differ depending on the version, distribution, and configuration of your operating system.
+If you do not find the root certificates in the locations listed above, refer to your operating system  documentation.

+## Need help?

+Send a request to [support@neon.tech](mailto:support@neon.tech), or join the [Neon community forum](https://community.neon.tech/).